search

 10 Advantages of Using WordPress for Better SEO

-It’s no secret that nowadays WordPress is the most popular content management system on the internet.
-Almost every fourth website worldwide is built on this platform, and with such statistics, there’s no room for argument.
+It’s no secret that nowadays WordPress is the most popular CMS on the internet.
+Over 43% of all websites worldwide run on this platform, and with such statistics, there’s no room for argument.

 However, not everyone is aware that this system also has significant advantages in terms of search engine optimization (SEO) compared to other systems, and this is likely one of the reasons for the popularity of this content management system.

 So what makes WordPress the perfect system for SEO compared to other systems in the market?
-In this article, we will go over some of the advantages of WordPress in terms of SEO.
+Let’s go over the key advantages of WordPress in terms of SEO.

 1. Plugins Enable More Effective SEO Work

 WordPress has several excellent plugins that make the work of site promoters or administrators much simpler.
-The two most well-known ones are WordPress SEO by Yoast and All in One SEO, both of which are available in free basic versions and definitely do an excellent job.
+The most well-known ones are Yoast SEO, Rank Math, and All in One SEO (AIOSEO).
+All three are available in free basic versions and definitely do an excellent job.

-In addition to allowing customization of each page or post for search engines individually, these plugins also allow you to check the content’s relevance to the keywords you want to promote and provide analysis and tips on improving its ranking potential in search engines for specific keywords or phrases.
+These plugins allow you to customize each page or post for search engines individually.
+They also check the content’s relevance to your target keywords and provide tips on improving its ranking potential.

-The WordPress SEO by Yoast plugin also includes a tool that grants control over the appearance when sharing the post on Facebook and other leading social networks (OpenGraph tags).
+These plugins also include tools that grant control over the appearance when sharing posts on Facebook and other leading social networks (OpenGraph tags).

 2. Image Optimization